This post may contain affiliate links meaning I get commissions for purchases made through links in this post. Read my disclosure policy here.

 Develop your little Picasso’s talents by helping them paint snowflakes in the easiest way possible.
 All you need is painter’s tape (or washi tape), painting paper, and paint to make these darling snowflake creations.

-Uncommonly warm winter days won’t be a problem once you have this quick and easy recipe for play snow.
+Uncommonly warm winter days won’t be a problem once you have this quick and easy recipe for playing snow.
 Two ingredients – baking soda and hair conditioner – make this play snow a breeze to clean up when you’re finished.
 You can guarantee your tiny tots will have a blast with this snow that won’t melt when they play with it inside.

 A window, contact paper, cotton balls, and cotton swabs will give you an awesome activity for those days when you have to stay inside because the weather is bad.
 The kiddos can make whatever snow creations they want to, stick them to the window, and they will be on display as a cute winter decoration for your living room.